 Rule Gin takes its name from the River Rule that runs through the family’s former estates in the Borders.
 Sadly, through a series of unfortunate events, the family lost everything and their history was nearly rewritten, which is the reason Julie and husband Colin McLean established Bloodline Spirits, as a nod to their ancestors.

-Rule Gin is made in a custom made beautiful copper still, named Julie’s great grandmother ‘Christa Usher’.
+Rule Gin is produced in a custom made beautiful copper still, named after Julie’s great grandmother ‘Christa Usher’.
 The main 6 botanicals are steeped over night while the pomelo and orange peel sit above the column, in a separate botanical basket.
 This ensures the citrus flavours don’t overpower the other botanicals sitting in the still and results in a quality spirit.
 The cloudberry is the flower of Peebles and gives Rule Gin its delicious sweet taste, while the pomelo balances this to create the desired classic London dry gin style.

 Key Botanical(s): Cloudberry, Pomelo Peel

 Strength: 42% vol

 Goes great with: Orange peel, tonic and ice.

 The Bloodline Spirits Distillery is discreetly hidden in plain sight in the historic market town of Peebles in the Scottish Borders.
 The distillery houses a bespoke still named Christa, named after co-founder Julie’s late grandmother.
 The distillery features production facilities along with a bar area for tastings and private events.
 Julie and Colin, the co-founders and husband and wife have added their own personal twists in the distillery including Scottish and South Africa flags, a nod to their family history.